 Durability of Ski-Shoes

 When using hoks, you might face an accumulation of ice at the base.
 As a result, you will feel friction in moving the skis.
 But there is nothing to worry about.
 Scraping off the ice is very easy and can be done using a scraper.
-Or, you can use wax to improve the gliding ability of your hoks.
+Or, you can use a silicon spray or wax to improve the gliding ability of your hoks.
 However, the base does not need waxing frequently.

 Unlike other skis, the base of hoks, which is actually a layer of skin, can be repaired as well.
 Hence, you won’t have to change your skis because of a damaged base.